ThorstenDoherr/searchengine/SE/searchengine.md

 [[timer]](#timer)

 ### Action
 This main section controls the major actions of the SearchEngine starting with the search itself.
 This action will retrieve the candidates according the search types and the search settings.
 The identity of already found candidates in the result table can be adjusted with the research action carrying out a "what-if" scenario based on the current settings.
-The research action ignores all settings related to controlling the size of candidate lists like cutoff or activation.
+The research action ignores all settings related to controlling the size of candidate lists.
 With refine the identities can be reappraised using the string distance metric LRCPD to replace the frequency based heuristic.
 The actions Strip and Mirror affect an existing result table by either stripping unwanted or redundant results or by mirroring a result table after self-referential searches.
 The latter provides, in conjunction with the research action, the bi-directional edges for the grouped export.
 These search related action will be disabled unless the SearchEngine index files, consisting of the registry table and linkage files, have been created.
 Those files can be recreated if a misconception regarding the search type setup has occurred.
 In case a search requires a different search type setup, but the existing setup is still useful, a fresh installation into a different directory would be the more sensible procedure.
 A rarely used action is the expansion of the registry with the frequencies of the search table because the consequences are difficult to assess and control.